Chinwuba22/AUDITS/Steps.md

 **Read the code**

 This stage is usally not intensive.
 It's to have an understanding of each function and contracts and the entire layout.
-Also Using solidity metrics at this stage to get a better visual layout of the entire code.
+Solidity metrics is also used at this stage to get a better visual layout of the entire code.

 **Tooling**
 1. Slither (```slither .```)